 What is the difference between parental leave and parent’s leave?

 Parental leave entitles parents to take unpaid leave from work to spend time looking after their children.
 Since 1 September 2020, both parents can take up to 26 weeks parental leave.
-You can get more information in our document on parental leave.
+You can get more information about parental leave.

 Parent’s leave is specifically for parents during the child’s first 2 years.

-Paternity leave is specifically for new parents (other than the mother) in their child’s first 6 months.
+Paternity leave is specifically for new parents in their child’s first 6 months.

 This table explains the differences between the types of leave for parents.